fbientrigo/machine-learning-physics/impl_2_mechanics/README.md

 ## folder structure:
-- data: clean data for usage, use it for generating new data an cleaning in place as well; contains the `datacleaner.py`
+- data: clean data for usage, use it for generating new data an cleaning in place as well
 -

 # Usage